The pandemic crashed the party for caterers, who are struggling even more than restaurants to pivot

 Some have pulled off pandemic pivots — even multiple ones.
 Chap Gage, who runs Susan Gage Caterers in Hyattsville, Md., with his mother, has tried a bunch.
 “I keep thinking, 'What can I do to keep my people employed?’” he says.
 “Many have worked for us for 15 or more years, and I’m doing what I can to keep them on board.”

-In the early days of lockdown, the company scrambled to create a delivery meal service, figuring out how to portion and package individual servings, set up an ordering service, and deploy drivers to doorsteps.
+In the early days of lockdown, the company scrambled to create a meal delivery service, figuring out how to portion and package individual servings, set up an ordering service, and deploy drivers to doorsteps.
 That lasted seven or eight months, he says.

 Since then, he has started a kosher food truck, a kosher catering arm, offered cooking demonstrations and cocktail classes online, and even hosted drive-in movie nights for private groups in the company’s parking lot.
-He’s started marketing for the first time, he says, something he had never really done before, instead relying on word-of-mouth and loyal client relationships that go back decades.
+He has started marketing for the first time, he says, something he had never really done before, instead relying on word-of-mouth and loyal client relationships that go back decades.
 Despite his efforts, he’s had to let go of half his staff.

 Hebron-Marks ran a leaner operation — just herself and her husband, hiring contractors for bigger events.
 She says they’re still managing to pay the lease on a catering kitchen and their home mortgage, thanks to savings.
 “I’m just not sure how much longer we can keep it going,” she says.
 “We have almost gone through everything.”